More in Graduate & International Programs:

 Eligibility

 Students who have completed at least one year at a recognized foreign law school and graduates of recognized foreign law schools are encouraged to apply for our Hawaiʻi Summer Law Program.
 International applicants will complete our Summer Application for International Students and submit current law school transcripts or proof of graduation from a recognized foreign law school.
-English proficiency requirements vary depending on the course (see application for instructions).
 After being admitted in the program, we will work with in-person students who need an I-20 for their visa application.

 It’s free to apply, no LSAT required!